ms-codess/cafe-website-template/README.md

 ## 🛒 **Ordering System**

-The website features a comprehensive ordering system that includes:
+The template includes a comprehensive ordering system that can be customized for any coffee shop:

 - **📋 Category Filters** - Browse by coffee, food, or pastries
 - **🛒 Add to Cart** - Interactive buttons for each menu item